 Central to my research is the study of social movements in environmental science and governance, and how public engagements are shaped by the use of information technologies emerging from environmental justice discourses.
 My NSF-funded doctoral research, conducted from 2010-2015 at Rensselaer Polytechnic Institute, investigated the emergence of citizen science groups across the Marcellus Shale that mobilized to assess oil and gas extraction’s risks to watersheds.
 My present work seeks to understand the social and political dynamics that make for effective research across academic, nonprofit, and community-based partnerships.

-Prior to beginning doctoral studies, I was an instructor at Clark University (’01-’09) and the School of the Museum of Fine Arts (’05-’07), building and teaching courses in communications and culture, history of technology, as well as electronic arts and film studies.
-More information on these courses is available here.
-During this time I was also a resident caretaker for the Massachusetts Audubon Society (’07-’10), working on land-bank conservation projects, as well as facilitating environmental education programs with local community groups.
-I received an MFA from the SMFA (’03-’05), with concentration in new media and interactive installations, and received a BS in computer science from Worcester Polytechnic Institute (’93-’97).
+Prior to beginning doctoral studies, I was an instructor at Clark University and the Tufts University School of the Museum of Fine Arts, building and teaching courses in communications and culture, history of technology, and media studies.
+During this time I was also a resident caretaker for the Massachusetts Audubon Society, working on land-bank conservation projects, as well as facilitating environmental education programs with inner-city youth groups.
+I received an M.F.A. from the Tufts University School of the Museum of Fine Arts and a B.S. in computer science from Worcester Polytechnic Institute.

 Newly released edited volume: